 What are the requirements for Medicaid services that are not covered?
 If you need a service that is not covered, you will need to file an appeal.
 You will need a prescription from your doctor; you may need some additional supporting documentation explaining why you need the service, how the service will benefit you, and what, if any alternative treatments are available.
 Depending on how busy the Medicaid department is, an appeal can take up to six months or longer.
 It is always good to plan ahead for your medical whenever possible.

 Children may be eligible for additional services such as regular exams, teeth cleaning, X-rays or even oral surgery, in extreme cases.
 Adults do not typically qualify for Medicaid coverage services.
+Download our informative guide to learn more about Medicaid coverage and costs.

 What Does Medicaid Not Cover in Kentucky?